 If quantity, unwieldiness or time pressure are presenting an issue, a bulk removal service may be what you need.
 There are a few options at different price points and levels of convenience serving Bath that can help with your house clearance.
 Always talk to your chosen company about the type of waste you have, and if there are any materials they won’t take.

-The council offers a collection of large items for a fee (starting at £30) and will collect up to 10 items.
-However, there are many things they won’t collect, such as large range cookers and carpet.
-In many house clearance situations, it may be more cost-effective to hire a skip or a professional man with van rubbish removal company which can deal with mixed waste and recyclables.
+There are many things that Bath Council won’t collect, such as large range cookers and carpet.
+In many house clearance situations, it may be more cost-effective to hire a skip or a professional man with van rubbish removal company which can deal with mixed waste and recyclables>

 Think about where you can put it – if you have to place it on a public road, pavement or in a controlled parking zone, you will require a skip license issued by Bath Council.
 Skip licenses are usually acquired by your skip company (though sometimes they may need you to apply directly) and cost £66 for the first 28 days and £55 for renewal.
 The application process can take up to 10 days, so bear this in mind when planning your house clearance.

 OPTION: Man with van rubbish removal services

 Bulk collection, whether skip or professional man with van rubbish removal service, is a very convenient option that is flexible and time-saving.

 While skips can be useful, the potential delays and extra cost can mean that a rubbish removal company is often more space, time and budget-friendly.
 There is no need to find room for a skip and arrange licenses, so a rubbish removal company can respond quickly and will only charge you for the amount of waste taken away, not the size of the container.